aliceplt/lineup/README.md

 ### A multiproject management tool, your new best friend to manage several consultants on multiple projects at a glance.

-Have you ever dreamt to be able to manage timesheets, bills, and margins for multiple projects in one same tool ?
-You can now quit your complex excel sheets and install Line Up to spare you time and sweat.
+Have you ever dreamt to be able to manage timesheets, bills, and margins for multiple projects in one same tool ? 🤯 You can now quit your complex excel sheets and install Line Up to spare you time and sweat. 😎

+##Demo

+Watch it here 👉 🎬

 ## Screenshots